Skip to content

 Cells

-Cell is a primitive and a data structure, which ordinarly consists of up to 10231023 continuously laid out bits and up to 44 references (refs) to other cells.
-Circular references are forbidden and cannot be created by the means of TVM, which means cells can be viewed as quadtrees or directed acyclic graphs (DAGs) of themselves.
+Cell is a primitive and a data structure, which ordinarily consists of up to 1023 continuously laid out bits and up to 4 references (refs) to other cells.
+Circular references are forbidden and cannot be created by means of TVM, which means cells can be viewed as quadtrees or directed acyclic graphs (DAGs) of themselves.
 Contract code itself is represented by a tree of cells.

-Cells and cell primitives are bit-oriented, not byte-oriented: TVM regards data kept in cells as sequences (strings or streams) of up to 10231023 bits, not bytes.
-If necessary, contracts are free to use, say, 2121-bit integer fields serialized into TVM cells, thus using fewer persistent storage bytes to represent the same data.
+Cells and cell primitives are bit-oriented, not byte-oriented: TVM regards data kept in cells as sequences (strings or streams) of up to 1023 bits, not bytes.
+If necessary, contracts are free to use, for example, 21-bit integer fields serialized into TVM cells, thus using fewer persistent storage bytes to represent the same data.

 Kinds

-While the TVM type Cell refers to all cells, there are different cell kinds with various memory layouts.
-The one described earlier is commonly referred to as an ordinary (or simple) cell — that’s the most simple and most commonly used flavor of cells, which can only contain data.
-The grand majority of descriptions, guides and references to cells and their usage assumes ordinary ones.
+While the TVM type Cell refers to all cells, there are different kinds of cells with various memory layouts.
+The one described earlier is commonly referred to as an ordinary (or simple) cell—that is the simplest and most commonly used flavor of cells, which can only contain data.
+The vast majority of descriptions, guides, and references to cells and their usage assume ordinary ones.

 Kinds (or subtypes) of all cells are encoded by an integer between 1-1 and 255255.
 Ordinary cells are encoded by 1-1, while exotic ones can be encoded by any other integer in that range.
 The subtype of an exotic cell is stored in the first 88 bits of its data, which means valid exotic cells always have at least 88 data bits.